-Late summer is a wonderful time of year to enjoy herons.
+Late summer is a beautiful time of year to enjoy herons.
 Sometimes, herons are seen flying over, at dusk, belting out their unique, throaty call as they pass overhead.
 Below I share sound clips of the flight calls of eastern NA herons.
-All sound clips are available via xenocanto.
-A written description, taken from those described in the Sibley Guide to the Birds of Eastern North America, of the call will also be included.
+All audio clips are available via xenocanto.
+A written description, taken from those described in the Sibley Guide to the Birds of Eastern North America, of the call has been included.

 Great Egret: http://www.xeno-canto.org/17012 and http://www.xeno-canto.org/131650.
 Very deep, low, gravelly kroow and grating, unmusical karrr.
 Other low croaks as well, all fading at end.
 Lower and coarser than Great Blue Heron, and without the trumpeting quality.